zombieCraig/DartRPG/memory-bank/progress.md

 - **Graph Performance**: Large networks may experience performance issues
 - **Position Persistence**: Position saving may not work perfectly in all scenarios
 - **Data Size Limitations**: SharedPreferences may have issues with very large game datasets
+- **Rich Text Persistence**: Complex formatting may not be perfectly preserved in all cases

 ### Medium Priority
 - **UI Responsiveness**: Some screens may become sluggish with large amounts of data
 - **Graph Layout**: Auto-layout algorithm may not produce optimal results in all cases
 - **Navigation Flow**: Some screens could benefit from improved navigation patterns
+- **Autocompletion Accuracy**: Character/location matching could be improved for partial names
+- **Image Handling**: Embedded images may have display issues on some devices

 ### Low Priority
 - **Visual Polish**: Some UI elements could use refinement
 - **Accessibility**: Additional accessibility features needed
 - **Tablet Support**: UI not fully optimized for tablet screens
+- **Keyboard Shortcuts**: More comprehensive keyboard shortcut support needed

 ## Recent Milestones

+### Milestone: Journal Entry Improvements (March 2025)
+- ✅ Implemented rich text editor with formatting toolbar
+- ✅ Added character handle property and automatic generation
+- ✅ Created character and location reference system with autocompletion
+- ✅ Implemented linked items summary for journal entries
+- ✅ Updated navigation flow based on character creation status

 ### Milestone: Location Graph Implementation (March 2025)
 - ✅ Updated Location model with segment and connection support